heinwessels/factorio-better-victory-screen/mod-page/compatibility.md

 To support Better Victory Screen you will also have to notify this mod to `set_no_victory`.
 And then when you deem the player victorious call a remote call in this mod, instead of setting the game state.

+### Depend on Better Victory Screen

+First you need to add a [dependency](https://wiki.factorio.com/Tutorial:Mod_structure#dependencies) to Better Victory Screen.

 ### Disabling the vanilla victory condition

 Normally this is done during `on_init`, but in order to support existing save games we will have to do it during `on_configuration_changed` as well.